 SBA Loans 101 – White Paper Sources

-SBA Loans 101: White Paper Sources
+SBA 7(a) Loans 101: White Paper Sources

-Our Speritas Capital clients asked for help understanding SBA loans and we answered the call.
+Our Speritas Capital clients asked for help understanding SBA 7a loans and we answered the call.
 The result is an exhaustively researched guide to SBA 7a loans to combat the incorrect and dated information you’ll find online about SBA Loans.

 The Small Business Administration offers six types of programs designed to support small businesses.
 To quote the Congressional Research Service “these loan guaranty programs are designed to encourage lenders to provide loans to small businesses that might not otherwise obtain financing on reasonable terms and conditions.”

-SBA White Paper Sources
+SBA 7a Loans White Paper Sources

-To create this white paper we relied strictly on primary research from Acts of Congress, Federal Regulations, Congressional Reports, legal documents, SBA Regulations & public notices, etc. When in need of clarification – or operational expertise – we’ve gone directly to the most knowledgeable SBA lenders we know.
+To create this white paper we relied strictly on primary research from Acts of Congress, Federal Regulations, Congressional Reports, legal documents, SBA Regulations & public notices, etc. When in need of clarification – or operational expertise – we’ve gone directly to the most knowledgeable SBA preferred lenders we know.

 Some of our primary sources are listed below – we won’t bore you with a full list:

 - The Congressional Act H.R.
-5141 (83rd Congress), passed on July 30, 1953
+5141 (83rd Congress), passed on July 30, 1953, establishing the SBA

 - Code of Federal Regulations – CFR (the codification of the general and permanent rules published in the Federal Register by the departments and agencies of the Federal Government) CFR Title 13, Volume 1, Chapter 1, parts 1-199.
+Updated June 7, 2021.

-- SBA fee documentation information – updated SBA form 159 effective November 1, 2018 & information notice (CONTROL NO: 5000-18012) September 14, 2018.
+- SBA 7(a) and 504 fee documentation information – updated SBA form 159 effective August 2021.

 - 115th Congress: H.R.4743 – Small Business 7(a) Lending Oversight Reform Act of 2018, June 21, 2018 and Senator James Risch’s Committee Report 115-265

 You need a strategic, cost effective solution to your financing needs and a funding partner you can trust.
 And one who never takes upfront fees.
-Let us put our decades of banking and structuring experience to work for you – contact Speritas Capital Partners about your eligibility for an SBA loan today.
+Let us put our decades of banking and structuring experience to work for you – email Speritas Capital Partners about your eligibility for an SBA 7(a) loan today.

-© 2018 Speritas Capital Partners LLC | All Rights Reserved |
+© 2021 Speritas Capital Partners LLC | All Rights Reserved |